ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

   - 2.3.1 The DeviceModule tries to open the device until it succeeds and isFunctional() returns true.
     - 2.3.1.1 If the very first attempt to open the device after the application start fails, the error message of the exception is used to overwrite the content of Devices/<alias>/message.
 Otherwise error messages of exceptions thrown by Device::open() are not visible.
   - 2.3.2 Obtain lock for accessing recoveryAccessors.
+  - 2.3.3 Check that all registers on DeviceModule::listOfReadRegisters are isReadable() and all registers on DeviceModule::listOfWriteRegisters are isWriteable().
+    - 2.3.3.1 This involves obtaining an accessor for the register first, which is discarded after the check.
+    - 2.3.3.2 If there is an exception, update Devices/<alias>/message with the error message, release the lock and go back to 2.3.1.
+    - 2.3.3.3 If one of the accessors does not meet this condition, throw a ChimeraTK::logic_error.
-  - 2.3.3 Device is initialised by iterating initialisationHandlers list.
+  - 2.3.4 Device is initialised by iterating initialisationHandlers list.
-    - 2.3.3.1 If there is an exception, update Devices/<alias>/message with the error message, release the lock and go back to 2.3.1.
+    - 2.3.4.1 If there is an exception, update Devices/<alias>/message with the error message, release the lock and go back to 2.3.1.
-  - 2.3.4 All valid recoveryAccessors are written in the same order they were originally written.
+  - 2.3.5 All valid recoveryAccessors are written in the same order they were originally written.
-    - 2.3.4.1 A recoveryAccessor is considered "valid", if it has already received a value, i.e. its current version number is not {nullptr} any more.
+    - 2.3.5.1 A recoveryAccessor is considered "valid", if it has already received a value, i.e. its current version number is not {nullptr} any more.
-    - 2.3.4.2 If there is an exception, update Devices/<alias>/message with the error message, release the lock and go back to 2.3.1.
+    - 2.3.5.2 If there is an exception, update Devices/<alias>/message with the error message, release the lock and go back to 2.3.1.
-  - 2.3.5 The queue of reported exceptions is cleared. (*)
+  - 2.3.6 The queue of reported exceptions is cleared. (*)
-  - 2.3.6 Devices/<alias>/status is set to 0 and Devices/<alias>/message is set to an empty string.
+  - 2.3.7 Devices/<alias>/status is set to 0 and Devices/<alias>/message is set to an empty string.
-  - 2.3.7 DeviceModule allows ExceptionHandlingDecorators to execute reads and writes again (cf. 2.3.13)
+  - 2.3.8 DeviceModule allows ExceptionHandlingDecorators to execute reads and writes again (cf. 2.3.14)
-  - 2.3.8 All frozen read operations (cf. 1.4.4) are notified via DeviceModule::errorIsReportedCondVar.
+  - 2.3.9 All frozen read operations (cf. 1.4.4) are notified via DeviceModule::errorIsReportedCondVar.
-  - 2.3.9 Release lock for recoveryAccessors.
+  - 2.3.10 Release lock for recoveryAccessors.
-  - 2.3.10 The DeviceModuleThread waits for the next reported exception.
+  - 2.3.11 The DeviceModuleThread waits for the next reported exception.
-  - 2.3.11 An exception is received.
+  - 2.3.12 An exception is received.
-  - 2.3.12 Devices/<alias>/status is set to 1 and Devices/<alias>/message is set to the first received exception message.
+  - 2.3.13 Devices/<alias>/status is set to 1 and Devices/<alias>/message is set to the first received exception message.
-  - 2.3.13 Set DeviceModule::deviceHasError = true under exclusive recovery lock (cf. 1.2).
+  - 2.3.14 Set DeviceModule::deviceHasError = true under exclusive recovery lock (cf. 1.2).
 From this point on, no new transfers will be started.
-  - 2.3.14 The device module waits until all running read and write operations of ExceptionHandlingDecorators have ended (wait until DeviceModule::activeTransfers == 0). (*)
+  - 2.3.15 The device module waits until all running read and write operations of ExceptionHandlingDecorators have ended (wait until DeviceModule::activeTransfers == 0). (*)
-  - 2.3.15 The thread goes back to 2.3.1 and tries to re-open the device.
+  - 2.3.16 The thread goes back to 2.3.1 and tries to re-open the device.

 \subsection spec_execptionHandling_high_level_implmentation_comments (*) Comments